Recursive Entropic Variational Inference for Nonlinear State-Space Models: Introduction

 \section{Introduction}

 Accurate state estimation in partially observable dynamical phenomena is a fundamental problem across scientific and engineering disciplines, including robotics~\citep{barfoot2024state}, economics~\citep{jacquier2002bayesian}, and biology~\citep{Murray2002}.
-Bayesian inference in state‑space models (SSMs) provides a principled framework for this task, encompassing techniques such as Kalman filtering, sequential Monte Carlo, and message‑passing algorithms.
-Additionally, an important link between inference and optimization has been established early in the field~\citep{kalman1960new, cox1964estimation, bell1994iterated}, giving rise to a suite of inference-as-optimization algorithms.
-Recently, this relationship has been further deepened by the advent of approximate methods, such as variational inference \citep[VI,][]{wainwright2008graphical} and expectation propagation \citep[EP,][]{minka2001expectation}, which generalize the optimization perspective beyond point estimates to arbitrary full posterior approximations.
+Bayesian inference in state-space models (SSMs) provides a principled framework, including techniques such as Kalman filtering, sequential Monte Carlo, and message passing~\citep{sarkka2023bayesian}.
+Additionally, an important link between inference and optimization was established early in the field~\citep{kalman1960new, cox1964estimation, bell1994iterated}, giving rise to a suite of inference-as-optimization algorithms.
+More recently, this relationship has been deepened by approximate inference methods, such as variational inference \citep[VI,][]{wainwright2008graphical} and expectation propagation \citep[EP,][]{minka2001expectation}, which extend the optimization perspective beyond point estimates to structured posterior approximations.

-For state-space models with conjugate prior-likelihood pairs, the corresponding Bayesian posterior distribution admit closed‑form solutions by a variety of efficient recursive algorithms, such as the Rauch–Tung–Striebel (RTS) smoother for linear‑Gaussian SSMs~\citep{rauch1965maximum}.
-However, extensions to general nonlinear, non-Gaussian settings are not trivial.
-While sampling-based methods such as sequential Monte Carlo~\citep{chopin2020intro} and Markov Chain Monte Carlo~\citep{brooks2011handbook} provide asymptotically exact solutions, they do so at a price of high computational complexity and limited scalability, particularly for sequences in high-dimensional spaces and long time horizons~\citep{beskos2014stability}.
-Approximate Bayesian techniques, though often suboptimal, can offer a trade-off that sacrifices exactness for a significant computational advantage.
-This aspect motivates our focus on this class of methods.
+For state-space models with conjugate prior-likelihood pairs, the corresponding Bayesian posterior distributions admit closed-form solutions via efficient recursive algorithms, such as the Rauch--Tung--Striebel (RTS) smoother for linear-Gaussian SSMs~\citep{rauch1965maximum}.
+However, general nonlinear, non-Gaussian models do not usually admit closed-form recursive solutions.
+While sampling-based methods such as sequential Monte Carlo~\citep{chopin2020intro} and Markov chain Monte Carlo~\citep{brooks2011handbook} provide asymptotically exact solutions, they do so at the price of high computational complexity and limited scalability, particularly for sequences in high-dimensional spaces and long time horizons~\citep{beskos2014stability}.
+Approximate Bayesian techniques, though often suboptimal, offer a trade-off that sacrifices exactness for computational efficiency.
+This trade-off motivates our focus on this class of methods.